-The focus of quality assurance and auditing should be on prevention, not on the data being error free because some errors may remain undetected despite QA, and auditing.
-The aim of QA is to prevent, identify, train, and report problems in a prompt, and effective manner to avoid audit findings that could result in fines and/or sanctions.
+The focus of quality assurance should be prevention, not on the data being error-free, because some errors may remain undetected despite QA and auditing.
+The aim of QA is to prevent, identify, train, and report problems in a prompt and effective manner to avoid audit findings that could result in fines and/or sanctions.